-Checklist For Employment and Labor Lawyers
+Checklist For Employment And Labor Lawyers

 Wage and Hour Questions to Ask Employee Clients for Potential Referrals as Class Action Cases

-Lawyers with clients who are employees of large or multiple-outlet private companies–technology companies or large companies with in-house IT staff, financial institutions, retail establishments, grocery stores, restaurants, hotels, manufacturing plants, security guards, hospitals, nurses, and equipment repairmen and installers, to name just a few–can ask clients the following questions to determine whether there may be a class of employees affected by a common practice relating to wage payments.
+Lawyers with clients who are employees of large or multiple-outlet private companies – technology companies or large companies with in-house IT staff, financial institutions, retail establishments, grocery stores, restaurants, hotels, manufacturing plants, security guards, hospitals, nurses, and equipment repairmen and installers, to name just a few – can ask clients the following questions to determine whether there may be a class of employees affected by a common practice relating to wage payments.

 Here are some common inquiries for clients: